hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 Voice is an efficient mode of communication because of its speed, accuracy and effortless measures.
 A voice IVA diminishes the user's attempt to type-out a message and leads them to have a hassle-free conversation with the IVA.

 A voice IVA primarily uses voice/audio as an input for communication.
-Once the voice option is enabled for the business, you can see the audio recorder icon on the IVA as follows
+Once the voice option is enabled for the business, you can see the mic icon on the IVA as follows

 ![voiceiva](assets/voicebot1.png)

-When the user clicks on the audio recorder, the IVA captures the audio from the user and converts it into text.
+When the user clicks on the mic icon, the IVA captures the audio from the user and converts it into text.
 This text becomes the user input and then the IVA responds accordingly.

 ## How to build a Voice IVA?